robinwettstaedt/bachelor-project/README.md

 .\docker-full-restart.ps1
 ```

 The images will be built and the containers will start.
-This should take around 3-4 minutes, as the databases get filled with random data.
+This should take around 3-4 minutes, as the images need to be built and the databases get filled with random data.

-The logs of the containers can be easily viewed within Docker Desktop and the `interface` container will provide a table overview of the current state of the databases on [localhost:5000](http://localhost:5000/).
+The logs of the containers can be easily viewed within Docker Desktop and the `interface` container will provide a web interface with a table overview of the current state of the databases on [localhost:5000](http://localhost:5000/).

 <br>